Lovely pic of the encounter of the natural habitants of Machu Picchu with a visitor, a llama and its guest in the Inca Sanctuary.

 Do you want to hike the best route in Peru but don’t like the idea of traveling in a group?
 Then our Private Inca Trail Tour is for you.
 Hiking the Inca Trail to Machu Picchu is an adventure that’ll truly change your life forever with once-in-a-lifetime experiences and the most wonderful scenery.
 You can join us with your family, friends, or as a couple.

-Over 40,000 km of Inca trails run all over South America to the ends of their far-reaching empire.
-This four-day hike to the Inca fortress of Machu Picchu is considered to be the most iconic trail among all the thousands of kilometers that make up the original network.
+Over 40,000 km of Inca trails run across South America to the ends of their far-reaching empire.
+This four-day hike to the Inca fortress of Machu Picchu is considered the most iconic trail among all the thousands of kilometers that make up the original network.
 Many magazines, like National Geographic, list this section of the Inca Trail as one of the top 5 treks across the globe and, most certainly, the most famous trek of all South America.

 Along the way, the complexity of these fascinating archeological sites will astound you in contrast with the striking beauty of the surrounding hills and valleys.
 This tour is ideal for those hungry for adventure and excitement to walk in our Andean ancestors' footsteps along the sacred route to Machu Picchu.